CSU-ServerSide-Spring-25/fullstack-ZyAjahT/README.md

 You can access the application in your web browser at the client URL.
 The client will communicate with the server to fetch and display data as needed.

+### How To Run App

+After you run the command 'npm run start' in the terminal, in your browser, the Weather Api UI should open automatically for you.
+Once the UI opens, you will have to enter a zipcode to get the current weather, forcast for the week, and current alerts that's happening in that area.

 ### API Endpoints

 Endpoints that are needed: